bluealloy/revm/documentation/src/crates/revm/journaled_state.md

 # Journaled State

-The `journaled_state` module of the `revm` crate provides a state management implementation for Ethereum-style accounts in a blockchain.
+The `journaled_state` module of the `revm` crate provides a state management implementation for Ethereum-style accounts.
 It includes support for various actions such as self-destruction of accounts, initial account loading, account state modification, and logging.
 It also contains several important utility functions such as `is_precompile`.
 This module is built around the `JournaledState` structure, which encapsulates the entire state of the blockchain. `JournaledState` uses an internal state representation (a HashMap) that tracks all accounts.
-Each account is represented by the `Account` structure, which includes fields like balance, nonce, and code hash, among others.
+Each account is represented by the `Account` structure, which includes fields like balance, nonce, and code hash.
 For state-changing operations, the module keeps track of all the changes within a "journal" for easy reversion and commitment to the database.
 This feature is particularly useful for handling reversion of state changes in case of transaction failures or other exceptions.